-Note - When the agent filter is operating in this mode, any declarative J2EE security policy or programmatic J2EE security API calls will return a negative result regardless of the user.
+When the agent filter is operating in this mode, any declarative J2EE security policy or programmatic J2EE security API calls will return a negative result regardless of the user.

-J2EE Agent Filter Mode - SSO_ONLY
+J2EE Agent Filter Mode - SSO\ONLY

 This is the least restrictive mode of operation for the agent filter.
 In this mode, the agent simply ensures that all users who try to access protected web resources are authenticated using Access Manager Authentication Service.
-In this mode of operation the agent realm is not used and can be safely disabled.
-For information about disabling the agent realm, see "Disabling the Agent Realm of Policy Agent 2.2 for Sun Java System Application Server 8.1" on page 111.
+In this mode of operation the agent realm is not used.